 If the URL does not require authentication to access it, all you need to do to add it to your dataset is enter the shareable link (provided by the data source) into the source URL field and select Continue:

-For sources where you need permission to access the data, turn authentication on and choose one of the options in the dialog:
+For sources where you need permission to access the data, first paste the URL, then choose authentication and select the appropriate option in the dropdown menu (OAuth, Token, or Username and password aka Basic):

 Headers and POST body are used to make API calls to sites that support REST API.
 See the support docs on those sites for required values.
-Though it is possible to include authentication information in headers, it is better to use the Authentication setting as collaborators on the dataset or project can see information in headers (including logins and passwords), but not Authentication values.
+Though it is possible to include authentication information in headers, we strongly recommend using the Authentication setting as collaborators on the dataset or project can see information in headers (including logins and passwords), but not Authentication values.

 Clicking Edit will bring up the same dialog you used to enter the initial parameters so you can make changes: